Search | Directories | Reference Tools

 T EDSP 520 Multicultural Issues in Special Education (3)

 Provides an analysis of multicultural and bilingual perspectives in education with an emphasis on issues relevant to special education.
 Addresses issues and trends affecting the education of diverse students in special education.
-Emphasized research based practices for serving culturally and linguistically diverse students.
+Emphasizes research based practices for serving culturally and linguistically diverse students.

 T EDSP 539 Introduction to Exceptionalities (3)